Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 - _*Edges*_ are supernatural capabilities you can access via your magickal powers, such as psychic powers, exceptional senses, frequently-used spells, sacred rituals, or more powerful versions of the magickal powers available to every Awakened.
 Examples include #trait[Mind Reading], #trait[Locator Spell], #trait[Telekinesis], #trait[Chain Lightning Rote], #trait[Ritual of Flame Immunity], #trait[Levitation], #trait[For Conjuration], #trait[Vorpal Claws], #trait[Fox Transformation], etc. Anything that you and your ST agree suits your mage is fair game.

-// #colbreak()
-=== Character Creation: Signature Assets
-The faction you belong to adds a signature asset to your character.

-Additionally you choose to add either two or three of these additional signature assets to your new character.
-If you choose two, one is rated at #d8 and the other is #d6; if you choose three, all three are rated at #d6.

-You can add a #d6 to the signature asset gained from the Faction to step it up to #d8.

 #colbreak()
 == SFX
 Each character has a handful of SFX, reflecting special capabilities associated with their Faction & Focus distinction as well as their Awakened nature.
 Whenever you gain an SFX or Limit that isn't specific to your Faction, you can rename it to better suit your character.